emacsmirror/insert-char-preview/README.md

-Insert Unicode char similar to `insert-char` command, but with character preview in completion prompt.
+Insert Unicode char via `insert-char-preview` similar to `insert-char` command, but with character preview in completion prompt.

 For better results use [counsel](https://github.com/abo-abo/swiper).